“..companies should not claim that a particular good or service has certain environmental benefits if these claims cannot be substantiated.”

 Two Sides has contacted these companies with the real facts including:

-As a result of Two Sides ongoing educational campaign, over 70 Australian companies have removed or corrected environmental claims being used to promote electronic billing and other e-services as a more environmentally-friendly solution than paper.
+As a result of Two Sides ongoing educational campaign, 73% of Australian companies contacted have removed or corrected environmental claims being used to promote electronic billing and other e-services as a more environmentally-friendly solution than paper.
 Many of these companies are in the banking, utilities, telecommunications and insurance sectors.
-A full list of organisations that Two Sides has engaged with is available for Two Sides member companies.